US investigates release of secret Ukraine war documents

 “From a preliminary analysis of these materials, we see false and distorted figures on the losses on both sides, and that part of the information has been collected from open sources,” he said.

-Separately, however, Ukrainian President Volodymyr Zelenskyy’s office issued a statement on Friday about a meeting he held with his top military commanders, noting that “participants in the meeting focused on measures to prevent the leak of information concerning the plans of the defense forces of Ukraine”.
+Separately, however, Ukrainian President Volodymyr Zelenskyy’s office issued a statement on Friday regarding a meeting he held with his top military commanders, noting that “participants in the meeting focused on measures to prevent the leak of information concerning the plans of the defense forces of Ukraine”.

 The consequences